 There are now seven quilters.
 They do not give quilting lessons, but welcome anyone who would like to join.
 Presently there are two quilters from other parishes and once in a while a “customer” decides to start.

-According to the “accounting” they have made over $28,000 where all proceeds go directly to the Altar Society.
+According to the “accounting” they have made nearly $40,000 where all proceeds go directly to the Altar Society.

 They feel blessed that they can carry on this project for many years.